-• Students may be eligible to apply for federal loan funds to help cover costs associated to the Language Immersion class (minimum 6 credits).

-- The loan period, financial aid eligibility and disbursement is only associated to the specific enrollment period for the Language Immersion classes. - Students are eligible to apply for a continuing student grant if criteria are met.
-Note that the deadline is usually the second Friday of the trimester with no exception.
-If an award is made, funds will be applied toward tuition charges for the current trimester. - Students receiving any aid funds in excess of institutional charges for the trimester may receive a refund but may need to leave instructions for the handling of such refunds with the Accounting Office, such as a Funds Transfer form.
+- Students may be eligible to apply for Federal loan funds to help cover costs associated with the Language Immersion Class (minimum six credits). - The loan period, financial aid eligibility, and disbursement are only associated with the specific enrollment period for the Language Immersion classes. - Students are eligible to apply for a continuing student grant if criteria are met.
+The deadline is usually the second Friday of the term with no exception.
+If an award is made, funds will be applied toward tuition charges for the current term. - Students receiving any aid funds in excess of institutional charges for the term may receive a refund but must leave instructions for the handling of such refunds with the Accounting Office, such as a Funds Transfer Form.